The Foot and Ankle Sports Institute

 Most people give little thought to their tendons, the connective tissues that bind muscle to bone.
 When tendon injuries occur, however, it can be hard to focus on anything else.
-That’s why so many people in the Greater Los Angeles area rely on foot and ankle surgeon Dr. Martina Randall for top-quality tendon injury treatment.
-Booking a visit with Dr. Randall takes just moments online or over the phone.
+That’s why so many people in the North Hollywood, Burbank, Glendale, and surrounding Los Angeles, CA areas rely on The Foot and Ankle Sports Institute.
+Call or request an appointment online today.

 Tendons are the connective tissues that attach your muscles to your bones.
 They play an integral role in your musculoskeletal system and enable each and every movement you make throughout the day.